2 Rolls Genuine Parafilm® Grafting & Budding Tape 1/2" x 1080" (0.5 in x 90 ft)

 Just in time for grafting season and especially for fig enthusiasts.
 I've sourced a good supply of genuine Parafilm® grafting tape.
 Made by the Original Parafilm® M Manufacturer.
 This listing will get you 2 rolls of 1/2" x 1080" (0.5 in x 90 ft) grafting tape.
 Perfect for wrapping fig cuttings and all types of grafting at any skill level.
 No retail box included.
 Please see my other listings for wider 1" rolls.
 Please Contact Me for quantity discounts.
+Ships free via USPS First Class Mail.
 Does not include free shipping to Canada.

 Improve grafting and budding efforts and prevent cuttings from drying out.
-Waterproof, flexible and stretchable, Parafilm® grafting tape combines excellent moisture retention with oxygen and carbon dioxide permeability to allow for superior growth.
-The durable self-adhesive seal securely holds scion and rootstock together until union and/or budding takes place.
+Waterproof, flexible, and stretchable, Parafilm® grafting tape combines excellent moisture retention with oxygen and carbon dioxide permeability to allow for superior growth.
+The durable self-adhesive seal securely holds scion and rootstock together until the union and/or budding takes place.

 - Waterproof, flexible, and self-adhering.

 - 200% + stretch.
 A little goes a very long way.

 - Biodegradable in sunlight.